-When you adjust the values in either the Unit Cost, Qty or Total field.
-The cells will highlight in Red to indicate the value has be changed after adoption:
+When you adjust the values in either the Unit Cost, Qty or Total field, the cells will highlight in Red to indicate the value has been changed after adoption.

 If you hover over the cell containing the adjusted value a window will display showing you the original value, adjust value and variance percentage between those values.

 P/O Invoice Variance is controlled in SageAPA through your Invoice Approval Channels.
 You can create approval channels and include a variance percentage tolerance on Quantity, Unit Cost or Total (line total) as a criteria for the channel.